SwirX/aniwatch/README.md

 ## Alternative: Precompiled Binaries

 If you prefer not to compile the source code yourself, precompiled binaries (currently only android available) are available.
-Simply download the binary from the [Releases](https://gihub.com/SwirX/aniwatch) and install it to start using AniWatch immediately.
+Simply download the binary from the [Releases](https://gihub.com/SwirX/aniwatch/Releases) and install it to start using AniWatch immediately.

 ## CLI Version

-For users who prefer a command-line interface (CLI) experience, an alternative CLI tool named [AniWatch-CLI](https://github.com/SwirX/aniwatch-cli) is available.
+For users who prefer a command-line interface (CLI) experience, an alternative CLI program [AniWatch-CLI](https://github.com/SwirX/aniwatch-cli) is available.
 It provides similar functionality to AniWatch but allows users to watch anime episodes directly from the terminal.

 ## Contributing